omeka/Documentation/source/Reference/libraries/Omeka/Storage/Adapter/Filesystem.rst

         Check whether the adapter is set up correctly to be able to store files.

-        Specifically, this checks to see if the local storage directory is writable.
+        Specifically, this checks to see if the local storage directoryis writable.

         :returns: boolean